Our Church Family

 OUR CORE BELIEFS:

 God deserves our highest praise.
-He has an awesome track record of putting His love into action on earth.
 He has revealed Himself through His creation, His divine Word and His Son, Jesus.
 He is our heavenly Father and we serve Him reverently and gratefully as His beloved children.

 Jesus Christ is our Savior and Lord.
 God's redeeming love came to its planned climax in the person and work of Jesus.
 As a man, he reflected God’s light in his life of love and service.
 On the cross, he paid the debt incurred by our sins.
 His life, death and resurrection are the reasons we can claim forgiveness of sin and eternal life with our Father.